Medical expert of the article

 Classification of peritonitis

-There are primary and secondary peritonitis.
+A distinction is made between primary and secondary peritonitis.

 Secondary peritonitis is the spread of infection to the peritoneum from purulent-destructive foci of the abdominal cavity.

-- local (lesion of one anatomical area);
+- local (damage to one anatomical area);

-- widespread (lesion of several anatomical regions);
+- widespread (damage to several anatomical areas);

 - serous;